gangcai/scageclock/README.md

 ###load the matching table for the categorical features and update the .obs dataframe of the original anndata
 meta_df = raw_adata_all.obs
 cat_index_dict = {}
+# matching table needs to be created based on your input anndata's .obs dataframe
 # Example matching table files can be found in ./scageclock/data/example/data_formatting/obs_columns_matching_examples
 for cat in ["assay","cell_type","tissue","sex"]:
     df = pd.read_excel(f"../{cat}_matching_table.xlsx")